freebsd/git_conv/README.md

 Additional runs of `svnmir.sh` or `git_conv` will run incrementally.

+NOTE: This is not longer true, while it works fine for git version 2.24 and 2.25, at least version 2.27 will cause git-fast-import upon reading the marks file to eat up all RAM and eventually crash with out of memory.

 On on moderately fast system with an SSD and/or enough RAM for the buffer cache, this should take about 2h to finish for `src` and will produce about 10GiB of intermediate data.
 The final `src` repo size should be around 1.7GiB.